Reham Al-Farra

-Reham Al-Farra (1974–2003) was a Palestinian diplomat and journalist who was murdered in the Canal Hotel bombing in 2003.
+Reham Al-Farra (رهام الفرا; 1974–2003) was a Palestinian diplomat and journalist who was murdered in the Canal Hotel bombing in 2003.
 She had served as a Minister of Public Information and for the United Nations Office for the Coordination of Humanitarian Affairs.

 Early life and education

 Al-Farra was born in Kuwait, and graduated from the Faculty of Mass Communications at Yarmouk University in Jordan.

 Career

 Al-Farra worked as a journalist at the weekly newspaper Shihan and later became its editor.
 She was the youngest columnist in Jordan to write a daily column in Al-Arab Al-Yawm for four consecutive years.

 In 2002, Al-Farra joined the United Nations Department of Public Information and was nominated later as an Arabic spokesperson for the UN operations in Iraq.
 She had also been active at the Center for Defending Freedom of Journalists.

 Death

 Al-Farra was killed along with other United Nations staff members in the terrorist Canal Hotel bombing of the UN Headquarters in Baghdad, Iraq, on 19 August 2003.